Search

 Fertility Preservation Before Bottom Surgery

 Reproductive considerations are often a central part of someone’s medical transition journey.
 Whether you are interested in having biological children or are just considering your options, we have compiled a guide on fertility preservation options for those who produce sperm or eggs.
 These options are particularly relevant for individuals who are interested in or undergoing gender affirming hormone replacement therapy (HRT) or bottom surgery.
-Surgeries like orchiectomy (removal of the testicles), vaginectomy (removal of the vaginan canal), hysterectomy (removal of the uterus), and oophorectomy (removal of the ovaries) can have an irreversible impact on a patient’s ability to have children in the future.
+Surgeries like orchiectomy (removal of the testicles), vaginectomy (removal of the vaginal canal), hysterectomy (removal of the uterus), and oophorectomy (removal of the ovaries) can have an irreversible impact on a patient’s ability to have children in the future.

 Fertility preservation is the process of saving or protecting reproductive tissues (i.e., ovarian or testicular tissues) or cells (i.e., eggs or sperm) so they may be used in the future to have biological children.
 It is important to note that these processes may require stopping hormones, and that long-term exposure to hormone therapy could affect fertility.